SAP-archive/cloud-mta-ariba-approval-documents/README.md

 # Manage Approval Documents From SAP Ariba
+This repository contains the sample code for the [Manage Approval Documents from SAP Ariba tutorial](http://tiny.cc/ariba-ext-docs-chatbot).

+*This code is only one part of the tutorial, so please follow the tutorial before attempting to use this code.*

+The setup guide of the tutorial can found [here](./resources/documentation/Setup-Guide.md).

 ## Description
 This scenario shows how users can fetch their approval documents from an Ariba procurement sandbox system.